Maneater (2007 film)

 Maneater is a 2007 American television natural horror film directed by Gary Yates and produced by RHI Entertainment, starring Gary Busey, Ty Wood, and Ian D. Clark.
 The film aired on various video on demand channels, before officially premiering in the United States on the Syfy Channel on September 8, 2007.
-This film lends its name to the film series to which it belongs and is the third film in the series.
 Filmed in Winnipeg, Manitoba, Canada, the film is produced under an agreement with Syfy.
 Based on Jack Warner's novel Shikar, the film details the killing spree of an escaped Bengal tiger after it gets loose in a small town along the Appalachian Trail.
 Trying to stop it are Sheriff Barnes (Busey) and big game hunter Colonel Graham (Clark), while a young boy named Roy (Wood) who has a strange connection to the tiger, tries to save it.
-It is the 4th film in the Maneater Series.
+It is the fourth film in the Maneater film series.

 Maneater is one of the few films in the series to break the standard formula of Syfy natural horror films with its use of a normal, living tiger rather than a CG animal or excusing its behavior by having it be a mutant or genetically altered.
 Critics panned the film citing substandard acting, heavy use of stereotypical characters, a hole-filled plot, unused subplots, and the use of a live tiger resulting in almost all attacks being implied rather than seen.